 So - what if someone else was claiming to be you?
 What would happen if someone was using your identity to get products and services?

-Sadly, fraudsters have increasingly started to turn to using the identities of others.
-This means pretending to be you in order to get new products or services, or making use of your details to break into and hijack your accounts.
+Sadly, more and more fraudsters are stealing identities.
+This can mean pretending to be you to get new products or services, or using your details to break into and hijack your accounts.

-If you, or someone you know, has had that sinking feeling upon finding that a credit card you did not know about has been taken out in your name, or that someone has withdrawn money from your account, then you are already aware of how important your identity is.
-Unfortunately, it also means you are aware of identity crime.
+If you, or someone you know, has had that sinking feeling upon finding that a credit card you did not know about has been taken out in your name, or that someone has withdrawn money from your account, then you already know how important your identity is.
+Unfortunately, it also means you're aware of identity crime.